-The aim of this network is to promote the viability and important contribution of small water and wastewater systems in:
+The aim of this network is to promote the application and viability of small water and wastewater systems in:

 The network proposes to:

 - Facilitate knowledge sharing between members in the reticulation and treatment of potable water, stormwater management and reuse, and sewage, its reuse and mining.

 - Encourage a greater appreciation of the sustainability of decentralised systems in the broader water industry across Australia.

 Small water and wastewater systems include individual onsite systems for a number of houses, an industry or farming venture through to treatment plants for communities up to a population of 2000.